Akmal1285/it-support-portfolio-akmaliman/IT Asset Tracker/README.md

 | `03_full_tracker.png`    | Overview of the full sheet          |

 ## 🧠 Notes
-This asset tracker is part of a larger IT Support Portfolio created to demonstrate practical job readiness for IT Administrator roles.
+This asset tracker is part of a larger IT Support Portfolio created to demonstrate practical job readiness for IT Administrator and IT Support roles.